District Background | Council Recap | Survey Said | Get the Facts | Follow the Process | Newsroom | Buzz | Videos | Photos

 Status

-Construction began in early February 2017 and is projected to be complete by the end of 2019.
+Construction began in early February 2017 and is now substantially complete.

 Developer: City of Dublin